ASIS Complaints Procedure

 4. Publishing the Findings here to remain on view for a minimum of one year.

-6. If necessary, taking action in the case of non-compliance by practitioners.
+6. If necessary, taking action in the case of non-compliance by Members.

 Complaints Procedure in Detail